tracystacktrace/StackEm/README.md

     - `/textures/gui/stats/slot.png`
     - `/textures/environment/particles.png`
 - Additional description file: you can [create an additional description file](https://github.com/tracystacktrace/StackEm/tree/main/docs/Additional%20Description) in your texturepack to include authorship, website and categories!
+- Custom texture swap: like in `optifine`, you can [change a texture of an item by their name or meta value](https://github.com/tracystacktrace/StackEm/blob/main/docs/Custom%20ItemStack%20Textures/README.md)

 ## Installation